-Pairing the smartband with an Android device gives you the possibility to reply with preset text responses, though.
+Next, pairing the smartband with an Android device gives you the possibility to reply with preset text responses, though.
 The device also lets you control your phone’s music and access weather forecasts.

-A physical button at the bottom of the screen makes it easier to return to the main menu or to access the settings, but it has limited functionality.
+Finally, a physical button at the bottom of the screen makes it easier to return to the main menu or to access the settings, but it has limited functionality.
 No doubt, this isn’t your standard fitness tracker, but it’s still a quite nice device if you take the time to get used to it.

 It’s almost as fashionable as the Fitbit; the only downside is the unibody design that doesn’t let you swap bands or change the sporty style.
 This isn’t an issue, though, as you’ll have plenty of colour choices.

-Depending on your purpose, Garmin Vivosmart 4 can be the best activity tracker you’ve ever worn or one of the worst.
+Furthermore, depending on your purpose, Garmin Vivosmart 4 can be the best activity tracker you’ve ever worn or one of the worst.

-Starting off with the not-so-good, the device has pre-installed fitness profiles for a handful of activities, including running, walking, swimming, elliptical training, and cycling.
+Notably, the device has pre-installed fitness profiles for a handful of activities, including running, walking, swimming, elliptical training, and cycling.
 However, it doesn’t excel in tracking any of these.

-It lacks a GPS and doesn’t even have tethering capabilities to log mileage, which sometimes results in estimates that can be off even by a mile.
+As well as that, it lacks a GPS and doesn’t even have tethering capabilities to log mileage, which sometimes results in estimates that can be off even by a mile.

-A Body Battery function estimates your energy reserves, and even if it’s not accurate at all times, it really is a useful feature.
+Finally, a Body Battery function estimates your energy reserves, and even if it’s not accurate at all times, it really is a useful feature.

 - The OLED display is easily visible in all light conditions